Introducing a New Kitten To Your Family

 Before you bring your new kitten home, you want to begin the research process of how to introduce your new family members.
 There are many different techniques for how to go about the introduction process and each one is unique to your experience.

 Sometimes all it takes is a day or time to get used to each other, other times it requires weeks of supervised visits to wear down the excitement of new pets.
 It is important to research, try and keep an open mind to all ideas.
+This process will vary depending on if you have an older cat, a senior cat, or another kitten.
+It will also change depending on each of the cat’s personalities.
+Sometimes a cat’s personality will make them take longer to warm up to a new kitten.

 The calmer you stay throughout the process, the easier it will be for them to be acclimated to the new living situation.
 Animals feed off your energy and the more relaxed of an environment you create, the better.